Guhndahb/fort_calc/README.md

   The pipeline treats all z-scores as 0, retains only the fort row, and will fail with a “too few rows” error if insufficient data remains.

 - Can I switch offline delta policy?
   Yes; set --delta-mode FIRST_CHUNK to compute offline_cost relative to the first bin mean.
+Neither is ideal and I'm open to suggested improvements since this is very important.

 - How do I generate multiple plots with different configurations?
   Use the new --plot-spec or --plot-spec-json flags to specify multiple plot configurations.
 Each can have its own layers and axis limits.

-- Why are --plot-layers and top-level axis limits deprecated?
-  The new --plot-spec and --plot-spec-json flags provide a more flexible and powerful way to configure plots.
-They allow for multiple plots with different configurations in a single run.

 ## Roadmap ideas

+- Add CLI option for output directory for artifacts (plots, manifest)
 - IQR-based outlier filtering as an alternative to z-score: add an option to filter points outside a configurable multiple of the interquartile range (IQR).
 This is more robust to skewed distributions than z-score filtering, should always preserve the fort row, and include flags/doc examples for choosing between IQR and z-score methods.
 - Optional adaptive binning for offline_cost stability
 - Spline/GAM model options for flexible yet smooth trends